chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 uploaded to S3.
 The [Content-MD5 header](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html#API_PutObject_RequestSyntax)
 will be used when uploading to S3 to verify the integrity of each chunk.
 The AWS SDK will be useful in simplifying the upload to S3.
 For calculating the checksum while streaming, [checksumming_io](https://github.com/HumanCellAtlas/checksumming_io) can be used.
 If the final hash does not match, then the upload process will be retried.
-Once the upload is complete, the upload job will be removed from the queue.

 While streaming the file, the upload container will periodically check if the upload has been canceled using the upload table.
-If the upload status is _Cancel Pending_, the upload container will stop the stream, delete any data that has been uploaded, mark the job as complete in the queue, and set the status of the upload to cancelled.
+If the upload status is _Cancel Pending_, the upload container will stop the stream, delete any data that has been uploaded, and set the status of the upload to cancelled.

 Where possible, the progress of the upload will be calculated and updated in the upload table.

 #### 7. Retry

-If the upload fails for any reason, the upload container will mark the status of the upload as _Waiting_, and return the upload job to the queue.
+If the upload fails for any reason, the upload container will mark the status of the upload as _Waiting_.
+If the error can be retried a retry response will be returned by the upload container.
+The step function will handle retrying the upload.
 The number of times an upload job is retried will be adjustable.
 Initially, the number of retries will be 5 times, with exponential back off.

 #### 8. Failed Uploads

-If an upload is retried and fails enough times(see [retry](#upload-queue)) during upload, it will be removed from the upload queue and moved to the dead letter queue.
-The DLQ Handler will change upload status to _Failed_.
+If an upload is retried and fails enough times(see Retry section) during upload or fails with an error that a retry will not fix, it will be cleanup by the upload cleanup handler.
+Cleanup involves removing the upload from storage and updating the upload table with the _Failed_ status.

 #### 9. Validation Hand Off